DeannaCarina/ELHTRadiology/README.md

 ### Code Validation

 Below are screenshots of all the code validation results from all pages within the website.
 Clicking on an image will open it in a new page as a larger image.
+For all HTML, CSS and JavaScript code, these all passed through validation with no errors.

 #### CSS
 <img src="readmeassets/val-css.png" width="200px">